mantonionip/mantonionip/readme.md

 ![](https://github.com/mantonionip/mantonionip/blob/main/banner.png)

-I’m a Toronto-based Front-End Web Developer and thinker who loves creative challenges.
-I'm excited by opportunities to experiment and think outside the box.
-As a former film/video editor, I'm resilient, a creative problem solver, and well-acquainted with collaboration and iteration.
-I'm always experimenting and learning – and I bring my love for exploration, problem-solving, and creation to everything I do.
-I strive to create accessible digital products that bring delightful and seamless user experience.
-I'm self-motivated and curious life-long learner, who is excited for challenges that come with coding and new technologies.
+I’m a Front End Web Developer and thinker who builds creative and original digital products in JavaScript and React.
+With experience working in agile environments, I possess an exceptional work ethic and excellent problem solving skills.
+My knowledge of accessible and responsive digital products gained from professional development experience and a previous career in TV & Film enable me to merge functionality and UX seamlessly.

 🏡 [website][website] **|**